robertwilliampytel/asteroids/README.md

 # Asteroids
-The classic game of asteroids in python
+The classic game of Asteroids in python